How To Photograph Kids In Kolkata, India

 I also had an ulterior motive for keeping my distance.
 My main aim was to approach and photograph an elderly woman who was sitting on her front doorstep just behind me.

 I wanted to engage, quickly, with the kids then send them on their way, without losing contact with the woman behind me.
 I felt she be a better subject for a portrait if I was to photograph her in relative privacy.

 My plan worked because, after making the photo the lads were ready to move on.
 All I had to do was to turn around and start making the image that I really cared about.

 Notice how the textures and varying tones in our subject and background have made the image so well suited to rendering into black and white.

 Composition is important, even in a candid photo.

 Notice the design within the group.
-This image is underpinned by triangles.
 You’ll notice two quite strong triangles on the right and centre left of the group.
-Just draw an invisible line to connect three heads (circles) and you'll see these dominant triangular shapes which help bind the group together into a more cohesive unit.
+Just draw an invisible line to connect three heads (circles) and you'll see how these dominant triangular shapes help bind the group together into a more cohesive unit.

 It's a very simple photo that fits into the street photography or documentary travel photography genres.
-By no means is it a portfolio image, but it's important because the way I managed the interaction made it possible for me to make the portrait I really wanted to make.
+The photo is important because the way I managed the interaction with these lads made it possible for me to make the portrait I really wanted to make.

 One thing very much leads to another and, as long as you're moving in a positive direction, good outcomes will, more often than not, follow.